-For more information about hair and skin science, and information about future events, visit us at www.triprinceton.org
+For more information about the conference contact us at www.triprinceton.org